BBoutet1/employee-directory/README.md

 # Employee directory

 React app for employees directory.
-This application's UI, broken down into `components` and managing component `state` responds to user event to search employee by name, role or department.
+This application's UI, broken down into `components` and managing component `state` responds to user event to search or sort employees by name, role or department.

 ## Table of contents